ChrstphrHll/npc_gen/students/Jareth Tanseril.md

 ---
 ### Description
 - 7th year Gnome Artificer in Jettenia
-- wavy blue hair that's put back in a long pony tail, Blue eyes, and Light skin
+- short curly platinum hair that's plain, Blue eyes, and Light skin
 - Is Sage and Unreliable, and has Learning as their ideal

 ### Organizations